 Moving to the last step of the posting process, you can review all the data that you provided in the earlier stages, add keywords and generate PDF (based on TeX engine) before you publish, privately or not, the problem (or a group of problems).

-When you are ready, use the control buttons to either save your post in your Drafts to work on it at a later time or publish it with the visibility chosen on the first step.
+When you are ready, use the control buttons to either save your post in your Drafts to work on it later or publish it with the visibility chosen on the first step.

 Solutions are an integral part of the problem network.
 To post a solution to a particular problem open the problem's page and follow the Post a solution button.